 - Incubate the test medium at 37°C for overnight.

-- Negative: No colour change (medium remains straw/yellow color; no PPA to react with ferric chloride).
+- Negative: No color change (medium remains straw/yellow color; no PPA to react with ferric chloride).

 Uses of Phenylalaine Deaminase Test